Inpatient Drug Rehab

 What types of addiction does the program treat?

 It’s important to find a center that has experience treating your specific addiction and any co-occurring disorders.
-Every substance has different physical and psychological effects, so make sure to ask about the treatment center’s familiarity with treating your specific one.
+Every substance has different physical and psychological effects, so make sure to ask about the treatment center’s familiarity with treating your specific situation.

 What types of therapy are offered?

 Most rehabs offer group and individual counseling.
 Beyond that, there are many different types of traditional and nontraditional therapies.
-Maybe family therapy is important to you, or holistic therapies, such as yoga, art, music or equine therapy.
+Maybe family therapy is important to you, or holistic therapies, such as yoga, art, music, or equine therapy.
 Learn about all the options and find a rehab that offers what you’re looking for.